Mortgage Fraud Defense

-FBI, mortgage fraud is on the rise in our country and are readily adapting
+According to the FBI, mortgage fraud is on the rise in our country and

-investors, builders and others as the most likely to commit mortgage fraud.
+developers, investors, builders and others as the most likely to commit

-Mortgage fraud occurs when conscious and deliberate misstatements are
+mortgage fraud.
+Mortgage fraud occurs when conscious and deliberate misstatements

 If you have been charged with mortgage fraud, you need to get the help